 Charles is the Managing Partner of Osuji & Smith.
-He joined our firm in 2013 as an articling student; he was called to the Alberta Bar in 2014, became a named Partner in 2016, and the sole owner of the firm in 2017.
+He joined our firm in 2013 as an articling student and was called to the Alberta Bar in 2014.
+Charles became a named Partner in 2016, and the sole owner of the firm in 2017.

 Charles is a passionate, dedicated and knowledgeable lawyer.
 He is one of the leading young lawyers in Calgary.
-He takes pride in providing effective and practical legal advice in a thorough and timely manner through responsive communication with his clients, helping his clients achieve a resolution to their matter in a swift, cost-effective and thoughtful manner, through negotiation, mediation, as well as litigation.
+He takes pride in providing effective and practical legal advice in a thorough and timely manner through responsive communication with his clients.
+He helps his clients achieve a resolution to their matters in a swift, cost-effective and thoughtful manner, through negotiation, mediation, as well as litigation.

-Charles obtained a Bachelor of Laws (LLB, magna cum laude) from the Faculty of Law, Imo State University, Nigeria, graduating at the top of his graduating class, before proceeding to the Nigerian Law School graduating with a Barrister-at-Law (BL, Honours) in 2010.
+Charles obtained a Bachelor of Laws (LLB, magna cum laude) from the Faculty of Law, Imo State University, Nigeria, graduating at the top of his 160 graduating class, before proceeding to the Nigerian Law School where he graduated with a Barrister-at-Law (BL, Honours) in 2010.
 After he was called to the Nigerian Bar, Charles articled at our firm and was admitted to the Alberta Bar in 2014.

 Charles pursues his volunteerism with the same enthusiasm he employs in the discharge of his professional duties.
-He has volunteered his time, as a Mentor, for other young professionals through the Calgary Region Immigrant Employment Council (CRIEC), and as a panel speaker at the Central Library, Bow Valley College, the Calgary Petroleum Club, the Alberta Law Society, the University of Calgary, and the Kahanoff Center.
+He has volunteered his time, as a Mentor, for other young professionals through the Calgary Region Immigrant Employment Council (CRIEC), and as a panelist at numerous professional events.
 He is also on CRIEC’s Board of Directors.
-Charles has volunteered with Elizabeth Fry Society and the Alberta Civil Liberties Research Centre; he currently volunteers with Alberta Legal Aid, the Alberta Law Society Lawyer Referral Service, Igbo Cultural Association of Calgary, his Church (where he has been the pianist for over 6 years), and the Mustard Seed and Habitat for Humanity through CRIEC.
+Charles has volunteered with Elizabeth Fry Society and the Alberta Civil Liberties Research Centre; he currently volunteers with Alberta Legal Aid, the Alberta Law Society Lawyer Referral Service, Igbo Cultural Association of Calgary, his Church (where he has been the pianist for over 7 years), and the Mustard Seed and Habitat for Humanity through CRIEC.

 In his spare time, Charles enjoys spending time with family and friends, playing piano, playing and watching soccer and other sports, and reading.